tidyverse/tidyverse.org/content/blog/vdiffr-1-0-0/index.md

 </div>

-With base graphics you will need to use a slightly different syntax because base plots are created by side effects rather than a plot object as in ggplot2.
+With base graphics a slightly different syntax is needed because base plots are created by side effects rather than by constructing a plot object as in ggplot2.
 In this case you can supply a function that generates the plot:

 <div class="highlight">